A SEP IRA plan can be established by a business owner with employees. A SEP IRA is funded 100% by the employer, employees do not contribute.

 Who is considered to be an eligible employee?

-Generally, when a SEP is established IRS Form 5305 is completed.
+Generally, when a SEP IRA is established IRS Form 5305 is completed.
 This short form sets the eligibility requirements for determining who is eligible such as age and length of employment.
 This form should be kept on file by the employer.
 When the employer and employees meet the eligibility requirements stated on the completed 5305 form then the employer must make contributions on their behalf.
 Employers must satisfy the same requirements as the employees.
 Employers can make the eligibility requirements less strict, but must make contributions to employees if they meet the following 3 requirements:

 - 21+ years old